antoineBernard/dnd-actioncable-rails6/README.md

 Then look on localhost:3000 !

-Run tests and linters
+Run all tests and all linters
 ---------
     sh alltests

-Run only linters (Rubocop and EsLint)
+Run linters (Rubocop and EsLint)
 ---------
     sh alllinters